trallard/Modules-template/README.md

 You will then need to generate a folder for each module (using the exact same name you used in the configuration file) adding an underscore to the folder's name e.g. `_module1`

-Finally, to need to make sure there is a`.md` file that will serve as the front page to the module / collection.
-The mandatory fields for the front matter are (examples are provided in the template):
+Finally, you need to make sure there is a`.md` file that will serve as the front page to the module / collection.

+ The mandatory fields for the front matter are (examples are provided in the template inside the collections `_Day1`and `_Day2`):
 ```yaml
 layout: module
 title: Day 1 outline